natintosh/Shine-App/README.md

 # MDC-101 for Material Components for Android (Kotlin)

-Contains starter code structure for the MDC-101 Kotlin codelab.
+#### Contains completed code structure for the MDC-101 Kotlin codelab.
 # Shine App